Skip to main content

 export default {

-// The worker can handle one or more events
+// The worker can have one or more handlers

 async fetch(request, context, next) {

-// The fetch event allows you to hook into every http request the
+// The fetch handler allows you to hook into every http request the

 // crawler sends out.
 The request and response objects implement